Havner/trainsim-helper/main/readme.txt

   note on the UKTrainSim forums in the release thread.
 I'll try to help you there.

+  Additional variables in the config section are:
+  - *CenterDetent - to make it easier with centering
+  - SyncOnStart - set virtual values to your physical ones on start (this requires to move one of your throttles per physical device once per trainsim-helper.exe runtime, sorry, Windows limitation)

 5. Patching further locos

   Now what is left is to patch all the locos/engines you want this